JohnCremona/CMFs/PostgresSchema.md

 modulus | integer
 conrey_index | integer
 order | integer
-values | integers[] | list of pairs [x,m] giving first twelve values e(m/n) on x=-1,1, then the next ten integers relatively prime to the modulus, where n is the order of the character values_gens | integers[] | list of pairs [x, m] giving values on generators x of the unit group
+values | integer[] | list of pairs [x,m] giving first twelve values e(m/n) on x=-1,1, then the next ten integers relatively prime to the modulus, where n is the order of the character values_gens | integer[] | list of pairs [x, m] giving values on generators x of the unit group

 **Validation** for `char_dir_values`